 Her peers have recognized her professional excellence.
 In 2016, she was selected as the Woman of the Year by the Wisconsin Law Journal.
 Click here to see a video of Ruth receiving this professional honor.
 Since 1994, she has an AV Preeminent Peer Review Rating from Martindale-Hubbell, awarded to lawyers recognized for the highest levels of skill and integrity.
 Beginning in 2006, she has been included annually in the peer-rated Best Lawyers in America.

 Throughout her career, Ruth has been involved with community and bar organizations.
 She is a founding member and a past President of Sojourner Truth House (now Sojourner Family Peace Center), Milwaukee’s first shelter for battered women.
-She has served in the past on the Board of Directors of the Mental Health Association in Milwaukee, the Milwaukee Jewish Council, Milestones Programs for Children, and the Jewish Home and Care Center Foundation.
-She recently stepped down from the board of the Fair Wisconsin Education Fund after many years of service, and she currently co-chairs the Congregation Shalom Community Relations Council.
+She has served in the past on the Board of Directors of the Mental Health Association in Milwaukee, the Milwaukee Jewish Council, Milestones Programs for Children, the Jewish Home and Care Center Foundation and the Fair Wisconsin Education Fund.
+She is a founder and past co-chair of the Congregation Shalom Voices for Justice Committee.